Whey Protein VS Plant Protein - Which Is Best?

 A quick online search will highlight the effect of the dairy industry on the environment.
 We've nothing against farmers, but whey production is wasteful, and until that changes it’s hard to justify the environmental cost.

-Just as an example, plant-based milks - soy, almond, etc - create at least 70% less greenhouse gas emissions than ordinary dairy milk, as recorded by a recent Oxford University study
+Just as an example, plant-based milks - soy, almond, etc - create at least 70% fewer greenhouse gas emissions than ordinary dairy milk, as recorded by a recent Oxford University study

 Growing plants to feed cattle for us to eat/milk makes little sense when you consider the amount of land and resources needed to raise a cow.
 Taking the crop straight from the field to our plates is way less wasteful.